 Cage free is, at best, “a very good step in the right direction for the egg industry,” according to Dr. Michael Appleby, an expert in poultry welfare, in an interview for the Humane Society.
-Cage-free eggs come from chickens that, for the most part, still live indoors in fairly crowded living conditions.
+Cage-free eggs come from chickens that might still live indoors in fairly crowded living conditions.

-Free range housing provides the best living conditions.
+Free range housing appears to provide the best living conditions.

 A label making mention of free range eggs, the USDA says, indicates the flock was provided shelter in a building, room, or area with unlimited access to food, fresh water and continuous access to the outdoors during their production cycle.

-If the welfare of hens concerns you, look for “free range” on the label of the egg carton.
+Given the meaning of these different terms, you might wish to look for “free range” on the label of the egg carton.

 Let’s face it: There are plenty of natural things you shouldn’t consume.
 (Hemlock, anyone?)
 Even the FDA acknowledges that it’s hard to define a food product that is completely natural “because the food has probably been processed and is no longer the product of the earth.”